masato-ogishi/Repitope/README.md

-Repitope: Epitope prediction via repertoire-wide TCR-peptide contact profiles
+Repitope: Epitope immunogenicity prediction from interresidue contact potential profiling
 ===============================================

-The 'Repitope' package provides some easy-to-use functions for conducting epitope prediction analysis via repertoire-wide TCR-peptide contact profiles.
+The 'Repitope' package provides a structured framework of quantitative prediction of the immunogenicity of MHC-I-loaded peptides through interresidue contact potential profiling.
 Note: Repitope is currently under construction.

 Installation